Caroní Municipality: Tourism

-On December 3, 2006, the imposing Orinoquia bridge was inaugurated, which crosses the Orinoco River, avoiding the need to go to Ciudad Bolívar or use traditional barges.
+On December 3, 2006, the imposing Orinoquia Bridge was inaugurated, which crosses the Orinoco River, avoiding the need to go to Ciudad Bolívar or use traditional barges.

-Although Ciudad Guayana, because it is far from the sea, does not have marine beaches, it does have beaches on the banks of the Macagua reservoir on the banks of the Caroní River, among them is a camp called Playa Bonita, with tourist facilities.
+Although Ciudad Guayana, because it is far from the sea, does not have marine beaches, it does have beaches on the banks of the Macagua reservoir on the banks of the Caroní River; among them is a camp called Playa Bonita, with tourist facilities.

-Taking Puerto Ordaz as a starting point, you can visit the Orinoco Delta, the Canaima National Park, the Guri Reservoir, the colonial castles on the banks of the Orinoco River and many other points of great interest.
-The Guayana Castles are located on the right bank of the Orinoco, about 35 km downstream from San Félix, although already in the territory of the Delta Amacuro state.
+Taking Puerto Ordaz as a starting point, you can visit the Orinoco Delta, the Canaima National Park, the Guri Reservoir, the colonial castles on the banks of the Orinoco River, and many other points of great interest.
+The Guayana Castles are situated on the right bank of the Orinoco River, approximately 35 km downstream from San Félix, although they are already within the territory of Delta Amacuro state.

 In addition, Ciudad Guayana is privileged, as it is the headquarters and objective of the International Nautical Rally "Our Rivers Are Navigable", which is the most important nationally and the longest in the world held in fresh water.